MicrosoftDocs/dynamics365smb-docs/business-central/ui-search.md

 ---
-title: Find Pages or Reports Using the Search button | Microsoft Docs
+title: Using Search | Microsoft Docs
-description: To find pages and reports in Business Central , you can use the Search for Page or Report feature.
+description: This topic describes how to use search to find actions, pages, reports, documentation, and data.
 services: project-madeira
 documentationcenter: ''
 author: SusanneWindfeldPedersen